-We have adopted a Code of Business Conduct and Ethics, or the Code of Conduct, applicable to all of our employees, executive officers and directors.
-The Code of Conduct will be available on our website at www.kempharm.com.
+Effective upon completion of this offering, we will adopt a Code of Business Conduct and Ethics, or the Code of Conduct, applicable to all of our employees, executive officers and directors.
+Following the completion of this offering, the Code of Conduct will be available on our website at www.kempharm.com.
 The nominating and corporate governance committee of our board of directors will be responsible for overseeing the Code of Conduct and must approve any waivers of the Code of Conduct for employees, executive officers and directors.
 We expect that any amendments to the Code of Conduct, or any waivers of its requirements, will be disclosed on our website.